wesaraw/grocery-app-and-list/README.md

 the inventory timeline) and clicking **Calendar**.
 A new window lets you pick a user and date range to see what meals they will eat each day.

+The calendar shows a column for each individual meal spot.
+Column headers reflect the current meal multipliers (for example "Drink 1", "Snack 2", etc.).
+When multipliers are changed, the layout expands or contracts from the ends of the day toward the center so meals stay evenly distributed.

 ### Purchase Recommendations

 The purchase calculator now also looks at this calendar.
 Ingredient amounts are